nicsuzor/wikijuris/ausip/patent-infringement.markdown

 The doctrine of contributory infringement applies in patent law to allow a patentee to seek remedies from a person who has indirectly infringed the patent.
 This may occur in situations where a person has supplied another the ability to infringe the patent.

-Section 117 of the //Act// outlines the doctrine of contributory infringement.
+Section 117 of the _Act_ outlines the doctrine of contributory infringement.

 * Section 117(1)  If the use of a product by a person would infringe a patent, the supply of that product by one person to another is an infringement of the patent by the supplier unless the supplier is the patentee or licensee of the patent.